jacyap/WordCounter/README.md

 You might need to change some things for your purposes but use this for however you see fit.

 Required software:
-- TeXcount
-https://app.uio.no/ifi/texcount/
-- Perl (have included the .pl file here for ease)
+- TeXcount (have included the texcount.pl file here for ease) https://app.uio.no/ifi/texcount/
+- Perl
 - Python

 Note: